-C. Distribution of Scarce Resources
+Distribution of Scarce Resources

-When conservation of supplies is insufficient to meet the needs of the crisis, hospitals will face decisions regarding how to ration resources, including determinations of which patients will receive equipment, testing, treatment, or services.
-An ethical framework for distribution of scarce resources must include a fair and transparent process that considers factors such as the following:18
+An ethical framework for distribution of scarce resources must include a fair and transparent process that considers factors such as the following:

 - Non-discrimination.
 As discussed in Section 3(a), rationing of resources must be grounded in principles of non-discrimination. - Team decisions.
 As discussed in Section 3(d), hospitals must implement triage teams, rather than allowing individual providers to make allocation decisions. - Factors for de-prioritization.
-The system of rationing resources should allow for de-prioritization of patients who are unlikely to benefit from the scarce resource or treatment based on factors such as (1) risk of mortality or morbidity for a particular patient; (2) likelihood of good or acceptable response to a treatment or resource for a particular patient; and (3) community risk of transmitting infection and ability to reduce that risk by using a particular resource. - Palliative care.
+The system of rationing resources should allow for de-prioritization of patients who are unlikely to benefit from the scarce resource or treatment based on factors such as: (1) risk of mortality or morbidity for a particular patient; (2) likelihood of good or acceptable response to a treatment or resource for a particular patient; and (3) community risk of transmitting infection and ability to reduce that risk by using a particular resource. - Palliative care.
 Palliative care resources should be available to any patient to minimize pain and suffering. - Essential workers.
 Hospitals should prioritize essential or key workers within the health care system in order to maintain acceptable staffing levels.
 This includes prioritizing available personal protective equipment to health care workers so they can continue to provide essential care. - Re-assessment.
-Hospitals should continually assess the availability of resources in order to reallocate resources as needed. - Randomized selection.
+Hospitals should continually assess the availability of resources in order to reallocate resources as needed.

+• Randomized selection.
 After application of the above criteria, randomized selection processes may still be necessary if two patients are equally likely to benefit from a resource.